No.3832: Planet 0-4-0 Diesel Locomotive

 On 15th August 2004 after repainting into green livery and named "Kingsley", the Planet was to have her claim to fame by hauling the first public passenger train at Bideford since closure.

 Major work has recently been carried out on the 6-cylinder diesel engine of the locomotive but additional work is necessary before she can run again.
 See images below.
-We hope that she will be operational in time for the 2018 season when we would intend to offer footplate rides.
+We hope that she will be operational in a few month's time, when we would intend to offer footplate rides.
 Watch Latest News for further updates.

 A brief history of F. Hibberd & Co.

 F C Hibberd and Co.
 Ltd was formed in 1927 specifically to build industrial diesel locomotives.
 In about August 1932 the company acquired the drawings, patents etc. from the liquidator of James and Frederick Howard Ltd of Bedford who had built internal combustion locos from about 1923 to 1931.
 Hibberd moved to Park Royal in west London in July 1932 and built locos to their own designs as well as those of Howard.

 At one time much of the firm's production was exported and orders came from countries as wide apart as Australia and Finland.
 Also turned out of Park Royal works were many industrial tractors for use on airfields, railway stations and in docks and harbours.
 These and the railway locos bore the company's 'Planet' trademark.

 In 1964 the Park Royal works was closed and all production moved to Butterley Engineering of Ripley, Derbyshire, who had previously absorbed the company.
 The last loco was constructed in 1968.